se1-1314/xiast-docs/management/quality/Software Test Documentation.md

 Every small amount of source code (or low level software module) that cannot be divided in smaller part is called a unit.
 Whenever a developer has finished working on such a unit, it will be tested to check whether or not it is conform to its design and requirements.
 #### 4.7.2.
 Integration testing
 Integration testing combine and test low level software modules that have been unit tested.
 This test ensures that the combined higher level module still works as specified.
-#### 4.7.3.
-System testing
-System testing tests and combines all integrated (higher level) software component.
-The test will be performed on the whole system in order to find deviations from the specified requirments.
-#### 4.7.4.
-Security testing
-Detect and eliminates security errors such as invalid inputs, etc.
-#### 4.7.5.
-Regression testing
-Whenever changes has been made to a module, tests are needed to ensure that those changes didn't introduced new faults.

 ### 4.8.
 Item pass/fail criteria
 A test pass if no error occurs and if it's conform to its design and requirements.

 ### 4.9.
 Suspension criteria and resumption requirements
-Test are suspended whenever a bug occures.
-Once the bug has been resolved, the testing activities can resume.
+A specific test (component or unit) is suspended whenever a bug occures in it.
+Once the bug has been solved, the testing activities for this test can be resumed.

 ### 4.10.
 Test deliverables
 The following documents should be delivered: